top of page

 If we want deep thinkers, not fast readers, we have to return to whole books.

-2. The Myth of the Hack: Learning Cannot Be Gamified Into Depth
+The Myth of the Hack: Learning Cannot Be Gamified Into Depth

 Modern education often chases novelty: new apps, faster tools, more engaging tricks.
+But as uncomfortable as it sounds:

 There is no shortcut to literacy, no hack for reading, no entertainment for thinking.

+Reading is sometimes dull.
+Writing is often hard.
 Thinking is quietly demanding work.

 And that is exactly why these practices shape the mind.